Gareth Williams (composer): Career

 Originally from Armagh, Williams moved to Glasgow after studying music at Queen's University, Belfast.
 In 2008 he was awarded his doctorate from the University of St Andrews.
-He taught composition at the Royal Conservatoire of Scotland until 2012, and since then works as a freelance composer.
+He taught composition at the Royal Conservatoire of Scotland until 2012, and since then he has worked as a freelance composer.
 His work has been featured in the Edinburgh Festival, St Magnus Festival, Tête à Tête (opera company), Opera to Go, and the York Late Music Festival.
 His music has been broadcast on BBC Scotland, BBC Radio Scotland, BBC Radio Ulster, RTÉ Television, BBC Radio 3, BBC Radio 4, and CBC Radio 2 in Canada.

 In 2009, he was on residency at the Centre Culturel Irlandais in Paris, where he wrote two large music theatre pieces -A Short Treatise on Love and Miracle for the Sound Festival in Aberdeen, and Gethsemane for the 2010 Plug Festival.
 In August 2009 and 2010, he took part in the LibLab at Tapestry New Opera Works in Toronto, to create short operas in collaboration with Canadian writers, and these were performed in the Opera Briefs festival in Toronto in both years.
 In Scotland, NOISE (New Opera in Scotland Events) commissioned and premiered ‘the Sloans Project’ (with libretto by David James Brock).

 Williams has been Composer in Residence at Scottish Opera, where he created several works for the company.
 Elephant Angel (with libretto by Bernard McLaverty) toured Scotland and Northern Ireland in Autumn 2012.
-Another opera, Last One Out (with libretto by Johnny McKnight), was premiered at the Sound Festival in 2012 in Fraserburgh Lighthouse, both works receiving five star reviews from The Herald (Glasgow) and The Scotsman.
+Another opera, Last One Out (with libretto by Johnny McKnight), premiered at the Sound Festival in 2012 in Fraserburgh Lighthouse.
+Both works received five star reviews from The Herald (Glasgow) and The Scotsman.
 Hand (with libretto by Johnny McKnight) was created for the 2013 Opera Highlights tour.
 The Song, the Stars and the Blossom (text from an interview with Dennis Potter) appeared in 2014 and Rocking Horse Winner by D. H. Lawrence (Librettist Anna Chatterton) in 2015.
 Rocking Horse Winner, chamber opera with libretto by Anna Chatterton, was premiered by Tapestry Opera in Toronto in 2016, and was shortlisted for nine Dora Mavor Moore Awards in 2017, winning five, including best operatic production.
-The piece was re-staged at Saratoga Opera Festival in 2018.
-In 2020, Tapestry Opera performed the work again in Toronto.
+The piece was re-staged at Saratoga Opera Festival in 2018, at Opera Louisiane, Baton Rouge, in 2023, at Opera Maine in 2023, and again by Tapestry Opera in Toronto in 2023.
+In 2020, Tapestry Opera recorded and released the opera.

 With the support of The Wellcome Trust, he created Breath Cycle (with libretto by David James Brock) at the Respiratory ward at Gartnavel Royal Hospital, where he made songs and opera specifically for patients with cystic fibrosis.
 The material was bespoke to lung capacity, range, and ability, and the effects of singing on respiratory health are being monitored and measured.